 What is a tree fort?

 A tree fort is a building made next to or around branches or the tree trunk of mature trees above ground level.
 These are for recreation, workspace, habitation, or just an observation.
-The treehouse is a place to store food from scavenging animals.
+The treehouse is a good place to store food from scavenging animals.

 Safety checks for the tree